 Some queried my move from foreign-policy to art-practice and although there is fierce debate about whether art changes or simply reflects society – I have no doubt that it contributes positively to debate and open society.
 Furthermore, the way art can work in our connected world, can mean greater public input into the development and participation of art.
 It is not just the finished aesthetic that takes on meaning, but art, like my own playing cards, can now be funded by art appreciator and communities of people interested in what you have to say.
 It is far more than paint on canvas.

-Caroline Jaine is a UK based writer, artist and film-maker with a background in media strategy, training and diplomacy.
+training and diplomacy.
 Her book A Better Basra, about her time in Iraq was published in August 2011.
 More about Caroline’s work and her contact details can be found here and on facebook.
 She is planning her first post-Masters exhibition in London in November.
 The theme of her show will be the perception of Pakistan in the media.

 The views expressed by this blogger and in the following reader comments do not necessarily reflect the views and policies of the Dawn Media Group.